Baby development and milestones: your 9 month old baby

-Because your baby is now more mobile, his weight gain might be noticeably slower compared to the previous months, which is just normal.
+As your 9 month old is more eager to move, you can encourage this by giving him plenty of space to move.
+And because your baby is now more mobile, his weight gain might be noticeably slower compared to the previous months, which is just normal.

 Your 9 month old is now more observant and curious — their understanding of language is improving as well.
 Your baby is also becoming a good listener and is now better at understanding body language.

 This is the time when your baby might already recognise the meaning of “no” through your actions.

 The ninth month will also be the time your baby will start mimicking your actions, copying the sounds you make and becoming a comedic performer who will do anything to make the adults around laugh.

 This is the age when they start enjoying peekaboo!
 So here are some activities for you to do

 - Hide something in front of him, say using a sheet, and let him discover it!

 - babies at that age love to follow the objects when they are thrown or are falling, so that is one activity that will ensure a few laughing bouts!